Yandex Cloud

 Configuring a maintenance windowConfiguring a maintenance window

-By default, maintenance can take place at any time.
+By default, maintenance can run at any time.
 To set a specific maintenance window, specify the day of the week and time interval.
 For example, you can schedule it for periods of lowest cluster load.

 Warning

-A scheduled maintenance job will be cancelled automatically if its time falls outside the specified interval.
+A scheduled maintenance job will be canceled automatically if it falls outside the specified interval.

 Management console